Reminiscence therapy

+Reminiscence therapy is an intervention technique used with people who have a memory disorder, by asking about their life history.
+For example, if an older person sees an old photo or a vintage car, then they may be asked if they remember when the photo was taken, or if they knew anyone who had a car like that.
+The technique is used to counsel and support people with brain-injured patients and people with Alzheimer's and similar cognitive problems.

-Reminiscence therapy is defined by the American Psychological Association (APA) as "the use of life histories – written, oral, or both – to improve psychological well-being.
+The American Psychological Association (APA) defines "the use of life histories – written, oral, or both – to improve psychological well-being.
 The therapy is often used with older people."
 This form of therapeutic intervention respects the life and experiences of the individual with the aim to help the patient maintain good mental health.